-Book Works Cited Example:
+Works Cited

-Barry, Brian.
+- Barry, Brian.
 Culture and Equality: An Egalitarian Critique of Multiculturalism.
-Harvard UP, 2001.

-Day, Richard F., and Tonio Sadick, "The BC and

-Question, Liberal Multiculturalism, and the Spectre of Aboriginal Nationhood.
-BC Studies, vol 134, Summer 2002, pp. 5-34. https://doi.org/10.14288/ bcs.v0o134.162

-Mitchell, Katharyne.
-"In Whose Interest?
+Harvard UP, 2001. - Day, Richard F., and Tonio Sadick, "The BC Land Question, Liberal Multiculturalism, and the Spectre of Aboriginal Nationhood."
+BC Studies, vol. 134, Summer 2002, pp. 5-34. doi:10.14288/bcs.v0i134.162. - Mitchell, Katharyne, "In Whose Interest?
 Transnational Capital and the Production of Multiculturalism in Canada."
 Global/local: Cultural Production and the Transnational Imaginary, edited by Rob Wilson and Wimal Dissanayake, Duke UP, 1996, pp. 219-254.

-3. Chicago Style: Footnotes (superscript number with full information citation in the footnote) and corresponding Bibliography entry
+3. Chicago Style: Footnotes (superscript number with full citation information in the footnote) and corresponding Bibliography entry